d4nt3-fpv/simplehack/README.md

 ## Development state

-At this projet is in a beta section.
-Only the website phishing function is implementet.
+At this project is in a beta status.
+Only the website phishing and reverse shell functions are implemented.

 ## Requirements